Overturned tanker truck prompts closure of WB 210 Fwy in Sylmar

 SYLMAR, Calif.
-(KABC) --A tanker truck crashed and overturned Monday evening on the 210 Freeway in Sylmar, prompting the California Highway Patrol to shut down all westbound lanes as crews worked to clean up a hazmat situation.
+(KABC) --A tanker truck crashed and overturned on the 210 Freeway in Sylmar, prompting the California Highway Patrol to shut down westbound lanes through the Tuesday morning commute as crews worked to clean up a hazmat situation.

 The driver was extricated from the truck by Los Angeles Fire Department firefighters and transported to a hospital with injuries that were not life-threatening, the agency said.